cyberbotics/webots-doc/reference/connector.md

 Two connectors are in position if they are axis-aligned, rotation-aligned and near enough.
 To be axis-aligned, the angle between the *z*-axes of the two connectors must be smaller than the `axisTolerance` field.
-To be rotation- aligned, the angle between the *y*-axis of both `Connectors` must be within `distanceTolerance` of one of the possible `numberOfRotations` subdivisions of 360 degrees.
+To be rotation-aligned, the angle between the *y*-axis of both `Connectors` must be within `distanceTolerance` of one of the possible `numberOfRotations` subdivisions of 360 degrees.
 Two `Connectors` are near enough if the distance between them (measured between the origins of the coordinate systems) is smaller than `distanceTolerance`.

 Two `Connectors` are compatible if both types are "symmetric" or if one is "active" and the other is "passive".
 A further requirement for the compatibility